Creamy Whipped Sweet Potatoes

 Instead of brown sugar and torched meringue, this is my go-to recipe.
 Velvety whipped sweet potatoes.
 They’re super easy to make with only 4 ingredients and these mashed sweet potatoes deliver real flavor without the goopy brûlée marshmallows.

-Ingredients you’ll need for whipped sweet potatoes
+Ingredients for whipped sweet potatoes

 I’ll let you in on a secret.
 My husband, Scott, always hated sweet potatoes, because his Mom used to bury them in so much sugar and spice that it made him gag.
 I can relate.